Should The Piebald Inn’s Famous Pies Be That Famous.

 With not being a pie eater, visiting The Piebald Inn – although known for its famous pies – hasn’t been high on my list.
 However, it has been for my husband.
 With being in the quaint village of Hunmanby, we thought we’d make the most of the day out, as Hunmanby doesn’t have much to offer, so pie for lunch it was.

 Now, The Piebald’s pie menu is quite extensive.
 I mean, the possibilities for a pie are endless, I guess?
-Plus they are wold famous pies.
+Plus they are world famous pies.
 There’s definitely something for every palette.
 As well as their famous pies, The Piebald offer a more traditional pub meal menu, with starters, mains and desserts.
-Including a separate Italian menu and gluten free options.
+Including a separate Italian menu and gluten-free options.